-Eijiro Sumii for discussions on this work, Luca Aceto, Xavier Leroy, and Benjamin Pierce for pointers to relevant work, and anonymous referees for useful comments.
+We would like to thank Eijiro Sumii for discussions on this work, and Luca Aceto, Xavier Leroy, and Benjamin Pierce for pointers to relevant work.
 We would also like to thank Roberto Bruni and Maurizio Gabbrielli for comments on a draft of this paper.